rwperrott/Sharable-Collectors/README.md

 # Sharable-Collectors
-My idea on how to share collector results
+My ideas on how to share collector results